The Strange Situation procedure: The original test of the infant-parent bond

-Psychologist Mary Ainsworth devised the Strange Situation procedure to test the quality of an infant's attachment to his mother.
-This article
+We hear a lot about "secure attachment relationships."
+But what exactly do researchers mean by this term?
+Psychologist Mary Ainsworth first devised the Strange Situation procedure to assess the quality of an infant's attachment to his or her mother.

-According to the theories of John Bowlby (1988), a child is securely-attached if he is confident of his caregiver’s support.
-The attachment figure serves as a “secure base” from which the child can confidently explore the world.
+According to the theories of John Bowlby (1988), a child is securely-attached if she is confident of her caregiver’s support.
+The attachment figure serves as a "secure base" from which the child can confidently explore the world.

 Secure attachment is also associated with

-How do psychologists measure this?
-One method--developed by the influential psychologist Mary Ainsworth--is the laboratory procedure called the “Strange Situation” (Ainsworth et al 1978).
+The original method, developed by the influential psychologist Mary Ainsworth, is the laboratory procedure called the "Strange Situation" (Ainsworth et al 1978).

 Typically, the Strange Situation tests how babies or young children respond to the temporary absence of their mothers.